 There’re two ways to autostart X on console login.
 Either using the profile, or as a systemd user service.
 Theoretically the optimal will be the later since the profile is for shell configuration and environment set up rather running services.
 This is for the service manager to do (systemd in NixOS case).
 But it is also substantially more complicated (see Pitt’s slides) and moreover requires running a Xorg server as root (though the session will be run as user).
 In contrast the former way is mostly trivial and also runs Xorg as user.

-First, we need to source the ~/.profile
+First, we need to source the ~/.profile.
+This isn’t done by default.

 Rather the following configuration has to be added.
 This makes an

-sourced by /etc/profile
+/etc/profile.local sourced by /etc/profile which sources

 ...